nbgallery/pypki2/README.md

 pypki2 attempts to make it a bit easier to access PKI-enabled services with Python.
 Conceptually, this is very similar to the Ruby MyPKI package, and is intended to use the same ~/.mypki configuration file.

-There are two modes where pypki2 can be used: unpatched and patched.
+There are two modes where pypki2 can be used: **unpatched** and **patched**.

 ## Unpatched Mode
 Unpatched mode in pypki2 mainly provides convenience functions around the .mypki config.

 ### Get an SSLContext
-If you have your own code and you just want to pass along an SSLContext based on the .mypki config (eg. for the `requests` package), then all you have to do is the following:
+If you have your own code and you just want to pass along an SSLContext based on the .mypki config (eg. for `urlopen()`, or for the `requests` package), then all you have to do is the following:

 ```python
 import pypki2.config